navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 3. Loss of Reason: When the society reverted to conservation under deficit and oppression, the easiest thing to preserve were the rituals - well codified, orally transmitted to perfection.
 Designed for survival.
 However, the tradition of inquiry, the rigorous argumentation, the quest for truth was lost in this fight for survival.

-4. Unfavorable Social Technology: The well established later-varna systems further divided and specialized the society resulting in very few people possessing the knowledge to advance or even rekindle this culture of inquiry.
+4. Unfavorable Social Technology: The well established later-varna systems further divided and specialized the society.
+Very few people possessed the knowledge to advance or even rekindle this culture of inquiry.

 5. Poor Genetic Technology: The varna system was a technology that actively prevented favorable mutations under threat.
-While it worked well during times of peace, replicating successful formulae, it prevented mutations that could have resulted in a better genetic pool.
+While it worked well during times of peace, replicating successful formulae, it prevented mutations that could have provided a better genetic pool.

 ![The British India](https://www.worldhistory.org/uploads/images/16460.png)